vtnerd/monero-lws/docs/zmq.md

 ```

-Notice the `json-full-hooks:` prefix - this is required for the ZMQ PUB/SUB
+Notice the `json-full-payment_hook:` prefix - this is required for the ZMQ PUB/SUB
 subscription model.
 The subscriber requests data from a certain "topic" where
 matching is done by string prefixes.